UP Congress leaders meet Priyanka, suggest more clarity on ideological issues

 His remarks assume significance as the party has seen difference among its leaders on repeal of Article 370 in Jammu and Kashmir with some leaders supporting the Centre's move.
 There also have been some differences among leaders on the approach to work done by Prime Minister Narendra Modi.

-Former MP Rajaram Pal suggested that the Congress should give responsibility to leaders who have potential and energy.
+Former MP Rajaram Pal suggested that the Congress should give responsibility to leaders who are loyalists and have potential and energy.
 Former Union minister Ram Lal Rahi said that the task of enrolling members should be carried out with honesty.

 The Congress could win only one seat in Uttar Pradesh in the Lok Sabha elections.
 A meeting of party's training department would be held here on September 3.
 (ANI)